Dimasa Kingdom: At Khaspur

 In the medieval era, after the fall of Kamarupa kingdom the region of Khaspur was originally a part of the Tripura Kingdom, which was taken over by Koch king Chilarai in the 16th century.
 The region was ruled by a tributary ruler, Kamalnarayana, the brother of king Chilarai.
 Around 18th century Bhima Singha, the last Koch ruler of Khaspur, didn't have any male heir.
-His daughter, Kanchani, marries Laxmichandra, the Dimasa prince of Maibang kingdom.
+His daughter, Kanchani, married Laxmichandra, the Dimasa prince of Maibang kingdom.
 And once the last Koch king Bhima Singha died the Dimasas migrated to Khaspur, thus merging the two kingdoms into one as Kachari kingdom under the king Gopichandranarayan, as the control of the Khaspur kingdom went to the ruler of the Maibong kingdom as inheritance from the royal marriage and established their capital in Khaspur, near present-day Silchar.
 The independent rule of the Khaspur's Koch rulers ended in 1745 when it merged with the Kachari kingdom.
 Khaspur is a corrupted form of the word Kochpur.
-Gopichandranarayan (r.1745-1757), Harichandra (r.1757-1772) and Laxmichandra (r.1772-1773) were brothers and ruled the kingdom in succession.
+Gopichandranarayan (r.
+1745–1757), Harichandra (r.
+1757–1772) and Laxmichandra (r.
+1772–1773) were brothers and ruled the kingdom in succession.
 In 1790, a formal act of conversion took place and Gopichandranarayan and his brother Laxmichandranarayan were proclaimed to be Hindus of the Kshatriya caste.